29 March 2019

 In response to the same question, Rhéal LeBlanc, for the United Nations Information Service in Geneva(UNIS), drew attention to the briefing of the Security Council of 26 March by the United Nations Special Coordinator for the Middle East Peace Process, available online.
 Following the situation in Gaza closely, Mr. N. Mladenov had stated that he and his team had been working intensely with Egypt and all concerned parties to ensure that the situation did not spiral out of control.
 No one had an interest in a full military confrontation in Gaza, he said, as he urged all sides to exercise maximum restraint while the situation remains very tense in the area.

-Document Sources: Office for the Coordination of Humanitarian Affairs (OCHA), United Nations High Commissioner for Human Rights (UNHCHR), United Nations Information Service at Geneva, United Nations Office at Geneva (UNOG)
+Document Source: Office for the Coordination of Humanitarian Affairs (OCHA), Office of the United Nations High Commissioner for Human Rights (OHCHR), United Nations Information Service at Geneva, United Nations Office at Geneva (UNOG)

 Subject: Casualties, Gaza Strip, Human rights and international humanitarian law, Protests